We’re a public history project aiming to record, share, and celebrate women’s stories and voices from east London’s history.

 We will make a space for women who experience different forms of discrimination to tell their stories.
 We will do our best to increase the visibility of women from traditionally marginalised or excluded groups.
 For example, women who are black, who are Asian, who are working class, who are older, who have disabilities, who are LGBTQIA (including trans women), who are from a migrant or an itinerant community, or who are working in the sex industry.

 We want to showcase the histories of women from the East End so that they are relevant to life in the East End today.
 We will share what we learn, to help people in other places make women's museums of their own.

 Who we are

 The project was set up by two people – Sarah Jackson and Sara Huws - in 2015 and was run on a voluntary basis around their jobs for almost two years.
 Community heritage expert Judith Garfield joined the board of directors in 2016.
-Now we have a little bit of funding, so one of the founders (Sarah) works part time coordinating the project with the help of some volunteers.
+Now we have a little bit of funding, so one of the founders (Sarah) works part time coordinating the project with the help of volunteers and project staff.

 Sarah Jackson organised the East London Suffragette Festival in 2014 and co-authored Voices from History: East London Suffragettes.

 Sara Huws has been working in the museums sector for over a decade, as a curator, researcher and occasional costumed Tudor.

 Judith Garfield MBE is Director of Eastside Community Heritage.
 ECH have worked with over 900 community groups, produced over 100 exhibitions, and created the East London Peoples Archive which contains over 3500 oral histories.

 We are the ones working directly on the project, but it's all made possible by the countless individuals who have supported us from the start, by giving us their time, money, insight, skills, or expertise.
 We've listed a few of them here.